graphile/graphile.github.io/src/pages/postgraphile/quick-start-guide.md

 You need to be running Node.js v8.6 or higher to run PostGraphile.
 You can check your current version of Node by running `node --version`.
 If you're running a recent version you can skip this section.

-There's many ways of installing node; if you're on macOS you might prefer installing with [homebrew](https://brew.sh/) via `brew install node`; if you're on a unix-based system you might like to use [`nvm`](https://github.com/creationix/nvm).
+There's many ways of installing node; if you're on macOS you might prefer installing with [homebrew](https://brew.sh/) via `brew install node`; if you're on a unix-based system you might like to [use the `nvm` tool](https://github.com/creationix/nvm).
 Failing these, if you're using OS X or Windows, use one of the installers from the [Node.js download page](https://nodejs.org/en/download/).
 Make sure you select the version labelled LTS.
 Linux users can scroll down the page and find the version that works with their system.

 Once installed run `node -v` in a terminal to check your version.
+It must be 8.6.0 or higher.

 ## Install PostgreSQL